 - Percentage of the population estimated to be obese, with a body mass index (BMI) of 30.0 or higher.

-- Percentage of adults who are obese, with a body mass index (BMI) of 30.0 or higher.
-(2011 BRFSS Methodology)
+- Percentage of adults who are obese by self-report, with a body mass index (BMI) of 30.0 or higher.

 In no state is the proportion of obesity in the general population less than 1 in 5.
-The prevalence of obesity ranges from 20.5 percent of adults in Colorado to more than 34.0 percent of adults in Arkansas, Louisiana, and Mississippi.
-The national median of obese adults is 27.6 percent, virtually unchanged from the 2012 Edition prevalence of 27.8 percent.
-This means that 1 in 4 adults are obese in the United States, and 1 in 3 adults are obese in Alabama, West Virginia, Arkansas, Mississippi, and Louisiana.
+The prevalence of obesity ranges from 21.3% of adults in Colorado to more than 35.0% of adults in West Virginia, Mississippi and Arkansas.
+The national median of obese adults is 29.6%, remaining consistent compared to 29.7% in 2014.
 For obesity prevalence by state and age, gender, race/ethnicity, urbanicity, income, or education level, see Health Disparities within States.

 Sturm R. Does obesity contribute as much to morbidity as poverty or smoking?
 Public Health.
 2001;115(3):229.